-There will be four repair service areas.
-The first one at TEGLIO, the second and third at TOVO – before the splits between long and medium route – and in BORMIO.
-Repair service areas will provide general assistance – not specific repair or replacement (in case of replacement of a piece, the cost will be charged to the contender).
+Repair service areas will provide general assistance – not specific repair or replacement (in case of replacement of a piece, the cost will be charged to the participant).

-There will be four refreshment areas along the racecourse:
+There will be five refreshment areas along the racecourse:

-- TOVO S. AGATA (just before the splits between long and medium route) at km.
-85.
+- TOVO S. AGATA (just before the splits between long and medium route) at 85km.

-- At the top of MORTIROLO climb (for the long route) at km.
-94.
+- At the top of MORTIROLO climb (for the long route) at 94km.

 - BORMIO (before the start of the STELVIO climb), in Piazza di Combo (time limit zone).